ponyo2990/Puppet/labs/setup.md

 2. vi /etc/hosts
   192.168.56.101 puppet

+3. reboot the system:
+  sudo reboot

-3. Install updates
+4. Install updates
   sudo apt-get install updates

-4. Install ssh
+5. Install ssh
   sudo apt-get install ssh

-5. change PermitRootLogin yes in /etc/ssh/sshd_config file PermitRootLogin yes
+6. change PermitRootLogin yes in /etc/ssh/sshd_config file PermitRootLogin yes

-6. reboot the system:
-  sudo reboot
+7. restart the ssh service
+  service ssh restart

-7. vi /etc/resolve.conf (this gets reset after reboot) Comment the line with .com in it.
+8. vi /etc/resolve.conf (this gets reset after reboot) Comment the line with .com in it.

-8. Once the system is up download/copy the puppet installer in /tmp dir.
+9. Once the system is up download/copy the puppet installer in /tmp dir.

 Download Link: https://pm.puppetlabs.com/cgi-bin/download.cgi?dist=ubuntu&rel=16.04&arch=amd64&ver=latest

-9. extract the contents and run the puppet installer by root user.
+10. extract the contents and run the puppet installer by root user.

-10. Once the installation steps are complete it will give you the url with 3000 in the port
+11. Once the installation steps are complete it will give you the url with 3000 in the port
  ex: https://<hostname>:3000

-11. Open this link in mozilla in the ubuntu master VM and complete the installation.
+12. Open this link in mozilla in the ubuntu master VM and complete the installation.
 This may take around 30-45 mins